grafana/grafana/docs/sources/packages_api/data/parseflags.md

 ### parseFlags() function

-Converts any mode modifers in the text to the Javascript equivalent flag
+Converts any mode modifiers in the text to the Javascript equivalent flag

 <b>Signature</b>